Latest on the spread of coronavirus around the world

 - Florida on Monday confirmed that two presumptive coronavirus cases were positive.
 One patient had recently travelled to Italy, while the other had no relevant travel history.

-- Six people in the Seattle area have died of illness caused by the virus.

-- Algeria reported two new cases on Monday, bringing the total confirmed cases to five.

-- Germany on Monday confirmed at least 28 new cases, bringing the number of infections to 157 from 129 on Sunday.
+- Pakistan reported a new coronavirus case, bringing the total to five in the south Asian nation since last week, while neighbour India on Monday reported three more cases, including an Italian national. - Germany on Monday confirmed at least 28 new cases, bringing the number of infections to 157 from 129 on Sunday.

-- Morocco’s health ministry declared on Monday its first case, from a Moroccan man living in Italy.

 - Iran, one of the worst-hit nations, reported infections rising to 1,501, with 66 deaths, including a senior official.